You are here

 Categories: DHS News

-Get Home Repair Advice on August 27 - September 7 in Bayamón, Mayagüez and San
+Get Home Repair Advice October 6 - 19 in Aguadilla, Carolina, Ponce and San Juan

 GUAYNABO, Puerto Rico – Home Depot and Kmart have teamed with FEMA to provide residents of Puerto Rico with free information and tips on how to make homes safer and stronger from earthquakes and tsunamis.